 I would recommend anyone to do this course if you have the opportunity; it can enhance your life and make a real difference to somebody else; you never know when you might need to put the skills and learning into practice.

 Help and Support

 If you are in crisis, ring 999 or the Samaritans free on 116 123.
-Visit our help and support pages for resources, signposting, and information about our individual and group mental health services.
+Visit our What We Offer page for information about our individual and group mental health services.

 Our guest blogger:

 Huge thanks to our blogger, who prefers to remain anonymous.
 They received MHFA Training from our Training Team – details of which you can find here.

 Blog: Stress like Ted Lasso Chandy, Dorset Mind Ambassador I recently started watching Ted Lasso.…